 B-401.b: Outreach

-Boards must outreach mandatory work registrants to schedule a SNAP E&T appointment.
+Boards must outreach mandatory work registrants and ABAWDs aged 60–64 to schedule a SNAP E&T appointment.

-Boards must use the standardized letter in WorkInTexas.com.
+Boards must use the standardized outreach letter in WorkInTexas.com.

 Only one attempt is required for SNAP E&T outreach.
-This attempt serves as the first and final notice and must include the consequences of failing to attend the appointment and the Workforce Solutions Office staff contact information.
+This attempt serves as the first and final notice and must include the Workforce Solutions Office staff contact information and the consequences of failing to attend the appointment.
 This attempt must be documented in WorkInTexas.com.
 Boards must ensure that Workforce Solutions Office staff does not initiate a request for penalty until an outreach attempt is made and the SNAP recipient fails to respond.

 B-401.c: Procedures for SNAP Recipients Who Claim Federal SNAP E&T Exemptions

-Mandatory work registrants who claim federal SNAP E&T exemptions at the employment planning meeting or after they begin participation in SNAP E&T are referred back to HHSC using Form H1817 so that HHSC can reconsider the SNAP recipient’s work registration status.
+SNAP recipients who claim federal SNAP E&T exemptions at the employment planning meeting or after they begin participation in SNAP E&T are referred back to HHSC using Form H1817 so that HHSC can reconsider the SNAP recipient’s work registration status.
 In addition to sending a request for reconsideration, Boards must ensure that Workforce Solutions Office staff:

 records the reconsideration in WorkInTexas.com;